taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 1: Microsoft Manual of Style.md

 * **Crisp and Clear**
 * **Ready to Lend a Hand**

 It should be noted, however, that for our purposes in writing per regulatory standards, a **Warm and Relaxed** tone should not be the crux of our writing.
-This is not to say we should write in a way that feels robotic, but rather we should understand that the **Crispy and Clear** and **Ready to Lend a Hand** principles should be priority.
+This is not to say we should write in a way that feels robotic, but rather we should understand that the **Crisp and Clear** and **Ready to Lend a Hand** principles should be priority.

 Perform the following in order to accomplish these voicing principles: